rilldata/rill/docs/docs/deploy/deploy-dashboard/deploy-dashboard.md

 ```

 ## Deploying a project via the UI
 Starting from **v0.48**, we have introduced the possibility to push dashboards _directly from Rill Developer's UI to Rill Cloud_.
-On the dashboard page, you can select the `deploy to share` button and follow the steps to deploy to Rill Cloud.
+On the dashboard page, you can select the `Deploy` button and follow the steps to deploy to Rill Cloud.

 <img src = '/img/deploy/existing-project/deploy-ui.gif' class='rounded-gif' />
 <br />